streamaserver/streamaDocs/content/config/docker-compose.md

 ## docker-compose.yml
 Below you will find the full configuration for the docker-compose setup, including nginx, letsencrypt, mysql and smtp.
 Note how a lot of volumes are configured, both as files and folders. this is important to ensure that your dockerized data is actually persisted on your main VM.

+For configuring the upload dirs, check the volumes `/app/uploads` and `/app/local-files` below.
 ```
 docker-compose.yml